-1. ISO controlled facilities (Bulk Level Facilities)

-- a.
-Generation Export Analysis - Steady State Power Flow Reliability Analysis A combination of congestion management, and Reliability Network Upgrade (RNU) are required to accommodate the QC12 Phase II projects.
+- 1. ISO controlled facilities (Bulk Level Facilities) - a.
+Generation Export Analysis - i.
+Steady State Power Flow Reliability Analysis ii.
+Transient Analysis b.
+Deliverability Assessment

 For details of the analysis and overload level please refer to the Area Report.
 Refer to Attachment 1 and Attachment 2 for additional scope and costs information related to these upgrades.